Subject Area: Sports & Leisure

 What will I study?

-This course is intended to provide students with an introduction to the world of sport and the sports industry, enabling them to investigate a range of areas to study.
+This course is intended to provide students with an introduction to the world of sport and the sports industry, enabling them to investigate a wide range of areas.
 Specialist pathways are available in coaching, leadership and physical education.

 Unit 1: Body Systems and the Effects of Physical Activity.
 Method of assessment: exam.